dplyukhin/UIGC/README.md

 2. A collection of _GC engines_ that UIGC uses to detect when actors are garbage.
    UIGC currently supports two GC engines, described below.

-### Weighted Reference Counting (WRC)

-A lightweight implementation of [weighted reference counting](https://en.wikipedia.org/wiki/Reference_counting#Weighted_reference_counting) based on [Pony's acyclic GC](https://github.com/ponylang/ponyc).
-WRC requires causal message delivery, which Akka can only provide [within a single JVM](https://doc.akka.io/docs/akka/current/general/message-delivery-reliability.html#ordering-of-local-message-sends).

-WRC detects when an actor has no incoming references.
-This approach can't collect cyclic garbage, e.g. if two actors have references to one another.

 ### Conflict-Replicated Garbage Collection (CRGC)

 This is the default GC engine, based on
 [Dan Plyukhin's PhD thesis](https://youtu.be/akBNZLNp05M).
-CRGC more general than WRC and has many good properties:
+CRGC has many good properties:

 1. _No message delivery requirements:_ CRGC can be used in Akka Cluster because it does not require that messages are delivered in any particular order.